philanc/slua/README.md

 ltbox - the termbox C library comes from https://github.com/nsf/termbox.

-On Linux, the full *readline* library is not used.
+The full *readline* library is not used.
 It is replaced by the much smaller *linenoise* library.
 The linenoise implementation included here has been extended to include a Lua binding.
 It is derived from Linenoise v1.0 - commit 027dbce - https://github.com/antirez/linenoise

 ### Pre-built binaries